Banha: Climate

 Köppen-Geiger climate classification system classifies its climate as hot desert (BWh).

+Economy

+Well-irrigated by canals leading off the Delta Barrage, a dam 30 km upstream, the surrounding farmland produces wheat and long-staple cotton.
+Since ancient times, Banha has been known for the production of attar of roses, an ingredient in perfume.
+Today it is the center of Egypt's electronics industry.

 Education

 Banha University

 Banha University was established in November 1976 as a branch of Zagazig University in the governorate.
 It became an independent University in 2005 incorporating several facilities and departments with around 60,500 graduates per annum.
 The Faculty of Medicine is notable for research and management of 2 main hospitals in Banha.